Course

 Learning activities

-In this course, students engage in a variety of learning activities including: seminar, with guided, small group discussion, course instructor and supervisor guidance, and practicum placement in a CYC community setting.
+In this course, students engage in a variety of learning activities including: seminar, on-site practice, and regular supervision meetings with site supervisor and instructor.

 Means of assessment